marcusoftnet/marcusoftnet.github.io/_posts/2015-04-07-why-dont-they-change-what-would-make-me-behave-like-that.md

 ---
 layout: post
-title: "Why don't they change: What would make me behave like that?"
+title: Why don't they change: What would make me behave like that?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-04-07 09:24:21
 tags: